-Please see the CDC’s website for information on what you need to travel to the United States during the COVID-19 pandemic.
+Proof of COVID-19 vaccination is still required for entry.
+Please see the CDC’s website for full details.
 All travelers to the United States, including students, will need to comply with COVID-19 vaccination and testing requirements.

 INTERVIEWS WAIVED FOR STUDENT AND CERTAIN EXCHANGE VISITORS VISA PROCESSING:

 The Department of State has waived, through December 31, 2022, the in-person interview requirement for some first-time students and certain exchange visitors.
 U.S. Embassy Stockholm is ready to receive applications by mail for F1, F2, M1 students and J1 and J2 academic exchange visitors, in the student, professor, research scholar, short-term scholar, and specialist category.
 No other categories of exchange visitors may benefit from this change and no other categories of J visa applications will be approved.

 If you qualify for a waiver of the in-person interview, do not make an appointment to apply at the Embassy.

 To take advantage of this change in student and exchange visitor visa processing, you must meet all program the requirements for your visa class.
 Please read the following instructions below carefully, applications and applicants not conforming to the below parameters will be refused or will require an interview.

 - We will not be able to accept reciprocity payments for extended visa validity.